Light Blue Eyes: The Rare Beauty of Ethereal Gaze

 The Scientific Cause of Light Blue Eyes

-Light blue eyes are primarily caused by extremely low levels of melanin in the iris.
+Because of this low melanin, light scatters within the iris, a process known as Rayleigh scattering, which is the same phenomenon that makes the sky appear blue.
 The iris itself does not contain blue pigment; its color depends on the amount of pigment within it and how light is scattered.

 The formation of light blue eyes is also genetically controlled, particularly by mutations in genes such as OCA2 and HERC2.
 These genes regulate the production and distribution of melanin, thus affecting the depth of the iris’ color.
 Compared to dark blue or gray-blue eyes, light blue eyes have lower melanin content, resulting in a brighter and lighter appearance.